ThinBASIC/book-thinbasic_user_defined_types/src/chapter_01-00-used-defined-types.md

 END TYPE
 ```

-The name of type is `Point2D` and it has two elements - `x` and `y`, each of `SINGLE` basic data type.
+The name of the type is `Point2D` and it has two elements - `x` and `y`, each of `SINGLE` basic data type.

-You can create variable of user defined type the same way as you do with conventional data types:
+You can create a variable of user defined type the same way as you do with conventional data types:
 ```thinbasic
 DIM point AS Point2D
 ```